networked-aframe/networked-aframe/readme.md

 | rotation  | An A-Frame rotation string for the initial rotation of the entity, eg '0 45 0'

-### Deleting Networked Entities
+### Deleting Network Entities

-Currently only the creator of a networked entity can delete it.
+Currently only the creator of a network entity can delete it.
 To delete, simply delete the element from the HTML and Networked-Aframe will handle the syncing automatically.

 ### Syncing Custom Components